bhavinaa/The-Keepers/README.md

 Documentation on the problems of the code, ongoing problems.
 [19/6/24]
 * forget password is not authenticated
 * database collection is not linked to multiple accounts

+[21/6/24]
+* unable to delete individual tasks in the toDoList Feature

 ---